violet-sys/flalinlgoglg_aa/README.md

 # flalinlgoglg_aa
-a youtuber themed joke virus.
+a youtuber themed joke virus coded in python.
 ONLY USE ON VM.